Botola Pro: Sponsorship

 Since 2020, inwi has been the official sponsor of the Botola for a 15 million dirham per year contract.

 Broadcasting rights

 In September 2007, the SNRT Group (Al Aoula, 2M TV and Arryadia) paid 225 million dirhams for the rights to broadcast the following three seasons of the Botola.

 Throughout the week, every game played in the Botola is broadcast live by at least one TV channel.

-BeIN Sports network also broadcasts a few matches every week.